tic-vortex-m2/live-cmaf-transcoder/README.md

 ### Prerequisites

-- **Docker**: Ensure that Docker and Docker Compose are installed on your machine.
-You can find the installation guides [here](https://docs.docker.com/get-docker/).
+- **Docker**: Ensure that Docker is installed on your machine.
+You can find the installation guide [here](https://docs.docker.com/get-docker/).
 - **Docker compose**: Used to define and manage multi-container applications.
+You can find the installation guide [here](https://docs.docker.com/compose/install/linux/).
+Requires version >= v2.21.0.
 - **NVIDIA Container Toolkit** (optional, for NVIDIA GPU support): If using NVIDIA GPUs, install the [NVIDIA Container Toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html) on your host machine.